heiskr/u/README.md

   set $a to $[1 2 3]
 ```

-The `get` and `set` methods exist on all tuples, lists, maps, and objects, respecting the mutability characteristic.
+The `get` and `set` methods exist on all tuples, lists, sets, groups, maps, and objects, respecting the mutability characteristic.
 A `set` operation will always return the full value of the iterable.

 ```
   set a to (get 'key' in myMap)